fabric8io/fabric8/docs/offlineRepo.md

      profile-download --profile jboss-fuse-full /tmp/myrepo

-This will download all the bundles, FABs and features for the default version of the given profile and download them into the /tmp/myrepo directory.
+This will download all the bundles and features for the default version of the given profile and download them into the /tmp/myrepo directory.

 If you omit a path then it installs into the **system folder** inside the current Fuse container (thereby populating the local maven repo for the container).